Testwell CMT++

 - Configurable alarm limits

-given alarm limits, the measure is flagged in the report
+outside of the given alarm limits, the measure is flagged in the

 - Usage in the large